willzywiec/ppc64le/README.md

 Eric Hallahan sent me a really good summary of previous efforts that were made to get a stripped-down version of GPT-NeoX up and running on Summit.
 Most of this README has been cannibalized and grown from his work (https://github.com/EleutherAI/gpt-neox/pull/456).

 **12/25/2021 Update:** GPT-NeoX is up and running.

-I'm going to update this README and post the results of some tests when I get a chance.
+**1/2/2023 (Belated) Update:** I migrated these notes to a private repository and wrote a few diagnostic scripts to map and monitor HPC architecture and software, as it relates to running GPT-NeoX and other GPU-centric deep learning software packages.
+As of this writing, there are lots of issues with maintaining even basic functionality in HPC environments, so I decided to suspend further effort here in favor of contributing to the lively chats on other social messaging platforms.

 ## GPT-NeoX Requirements
 six